Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

      <img width="900" alt="step_13" src="https://github.com/Applied-Economics-With-AI/guides/assets/172032819/d2324b7f-5923-4092-b9b3-69af0b3c30af">

 ### **12.2 Enable GitHub Copilot in VSCode**
    - Once installed, you will be prompted to sign in to your GitHub account.
-Follow the on-screen instructions to complete the authentication process (**).
+Follow the on-screen instructions to complete the authentication process.

    - Click on the icon shown below to verify that Copilot is running.